wegotdocs/open-mcp/README.md

 npx @open-mcp/{server-id} add-to-client ~/Library/Application\ Support/Claude/claude_desktop_config.json
 ```

+Now restart Claude desktop to load the tools.

 #### Cursor

 Run this from the root of your project directory or, to add to all cursor projects, run it from your home directory `~`.